vijaygill/wg-ui-plus/README.md

    * IP address assigned to your router (refered to as External IP address in this document )
    * IP address of the machine / raspberry pi / any other SBC you are going to use to run the VPN (refered to as Internal IP address in this document ).
 2. Using the port forwarding feature of your router, forward the port 1196 to the port 51820 and use internal IP address as the target machine.
-3. Now start the WG-UI-Plus using the following command
+3. Now start the WireGuard UI Plus using the following command
    ```
    mkdir -p ./config ./data && chmod og+w config data && docker run -it --rm  --cap-add NET_ADMIN --cap-add SYS_MODULE --sysctl net.ipv4.conf.all.src_valid_mark=1 --sysctl net.ipv4.ip_forward=1 -v "${PWD}/data":/data -v "${PWD}/config":/config -v /lib/modules:/lib/modules:ro -v /tmp:/tmp -p "1196:51820/udp" -p "8000:8000" ghcr.io/vijaygill/wg-ui-plus:dev
    ```